What are ad extensions?

 With Call Extensions, you have two options: You can use your own phone number or use a Bing Ads forwarding phone number.
 When using a forwarding number, we assign a unique phone number that displays in your ad.
 When a customer calls this number, the call is routed to your business phone number.
 Our forwarding number allows you to track all calls from this ad, no matter where the call was made from, so that you can analyze the ad performance.

 Call Extensions can be used together with Location Extensions.
 When these two features are used at the same time, the phone numbers displayed and the availability of click-to-call depend on the device where the ad is being viewed.
-To understand what to expect when using these features together, see Using Call Extensions with Location Extensions.
+To understand what to expect when using these features together, see What happens when I use both Call and Location Extensions?.

-To learn how to enable these extensions, see Create a Call Extension.
+To learn how to enable these extensions, see How do I add a clickable phone number to my ad?.

-Call Extensions are available in the United States and United Kingdom on all devices. in all other Bing Ads markets, Call Extensions on smartphones only.
+Call Extensions are available in the United States and United Kingdom on all devices.
+In all other Bing Ads markets, Call Extensions are available on smartphones only.

 Sitelink Extensions are additional links in your ads that take customers to specific pages on your website.
 This allows you to promote certain products, services, or sections of your website and take potential customers to exactly the information they were searching for.
 This can increase both click-through-rate and conversions.